FireEmblemUniverse/scratch/doc/thumbConvention.md

 If your style is consistent, it makes your code more readable!
 Furthermore (especially in a small community of wizards), if you've read a lot of other people's code, you can tell who wrote what you're looking at which is helpful to know.

+On the topic of tabbing, I find tabbing for thumb to be useful in a limited way.
+I tend to for easy logical flow clarification and loops.
+Again (see the pattern?), however you prefer to do it is mostly arbitrary, except it's best to keep it consistent!

 ## Helpful methods - keep it consistent!
 wip